Here is where you will find some answers to help you Navigate the season.

 When does the Senior season start?
 Stay tuned.

 When do I train?
-Teams training at Mudjimba will train on a Wednesday.
-Teams training at Mooloolaba State School can train any day of the week.
-The choice of day is dependent on the Coaches availability, and what suits most of the team.
+Teams that train at Mudjimba generally train on a Wednesday.
+Teams training at the Schools have more discretion in the day of training.
+The final choice of day is dependent on the Coaches availability, availability of training facilities and what suits most of the team.
 However the coach has the final say.

 Who is the coach of my team?
 For Junior teams, one parent needs to volunteer to coach the team.
 You do not need to be a SuperCoach for this position.
 For our U6-U8, your main role is to help the kids have fun on the field, and teach some simple skills.
 At games, you will encourage the children in a positive manner and ensure that all players get equal time on the field.
-The club and association are available to help you.
+The club and association are available to help you and provide training workshops.

 What if I don’t have a coach?
-It is possible to play without a coach and training sessions, but not advisable.
-Training sessions are when the players get to know each other, and start to develop friendships.
-Each game day somebody will also needs to organise the team.
+It is possible to play without a coach and training sessions.
+However training sessions are when the players get to know each other, and start to develop friendships.
+Each game day somebody will also needs to organise and manage the the team.

 The manager is also the point of communication between the players (or parents).
 Teams typically use Facebook Messenger, or an app called Heja for this.
 The manager also acts as a point of contact between the club and individual teams.

-Why do you need volunteers for the Canteen and Field Set-up.
+Why do we need volunteers for the Canteen and Field Set-up.
 We are a fully volunteer sports club.
 The money from the canteen is used to fund club equipment, activities, and to keep registration fees low.
-Without volunteers, the fields will not be ready.
+Without volunteers, the fields will not be ready for play.
 If your team does not assist when their turn on the Roster occurs, the Canteen will be closed.
+Please see the volunteer page for more information about volunteering.

 Can you tell me more about the Canteen Roster?
 Each team will be asked to volunteer one or two times during the season to help in the Canteen.
 Each roster shift is two to three hours.
 You may be asked to cook the bbq, serve at the counter, or assist in the pack down.
 Your manager will let you know the days you are asked to volunteer in the canteen.
 A experienced canteen manager, and committee members will also be around to assist.